 What is it?

-Thorough brushing can remove sticky plague.
+Thorough brushing can remove sticky plaque.
 Scaling and polishing can remove hard tartar.
-Without regular cleaning, gum will come away from the tooth, making pockets around the teeth where food and plague can collect.
+Without regular cleaning, gum will come away from the tooth, making pockets around the teeth where food and plaque can collect.
 Pockets are more difficult to keep clean so gum disease will usually get worse if nothing is done.

 Gum disease has two stages:

 - It starts with inflammation- redness and swelling.
 Dentists call this gingivitis.
 It can be cured with good oral hygiene.